Valentine Baker

-Valentine Baker (also known as Baker Pasha) (1 April 1827 – 17 November 1887), was a British soldier, and a younger brother of Sir Samuel Baker.
+Valentine Baker (1 April 1827 – 17 November 1887), also known as Baker Pasha, was a British general and the younger brother of Sir Samuel Baker.
+He was most notable for his participation in the Russo-Turkish War (1877–1878) on the side of the Ottoman Empire.

 Biography

 Baker was educated in Gloucester and in Ceylon, and in 1848 entered the Ceylon Rifles as an ensign.
 He soon transferred to the 12th Lancers, and saw active service with that regiment in the 8th Cape Frontier War of 1852–1853.
 In the Crimean War, Baker was present at the Battle of Chernaya River and at the fall of Sevastopol, and in 1859 he became major in the 10th Hussars, succeeding only a year later to the command.
 This position he held for 13 years, during which period the highest efficiency of his men was reached, and outside the regiment he did good service to his arm by his writings.

 He went through the wars of 1866 and 1870 as a spectator with the German armies, and in 1873 he started upon a famous journey through Khorasan with his friend Fred Burnaby.
 Although he was unable to reach the Khanate of Khiva the results of the journey afforded a great deal of political, geographical and military information, especially as to the advance of Russia in Central Asia.

 In 1874, he was back in England and took up a staff appointment at Aldershot.

-Less than a year later, Baker's career in the British army was ended by a scandal.
+The following year, Baker's career in the British army was ended by a scandal.
 He was arrested on a charge of indecent assault upon a young woman in a railway carriage.
 The woman, Rebecca Kate Dickinson, ended up clinging to the outside of the carriage to escape him.
 The matter went to trial and there was much public interest.
-Baker offered no defence, and was sentenced to a year's imprisonment and a fine.
+Baker offered no defence, and was sentenced to a year's imprisonment and a fine of £500.
 He was then dismissed from the service.
-The case led to the introduction of corridor coaches; previously train compartments only had doors to the outside.